 Important propane tips to know before, during, and after a wildfire

 Wildfires are becoming a year-round occurrence in California.
 When one strikes it can plow through vegetation and buildings in seconds, destroying everything in its path.
 Not only are the flames and intense heat a concern – fallen debris, trees, or powerlines can cause problems for home owners and emergency responders.
+Here are few wildfire safety tips to keep you and your family safe from this year-round threat:

 KNOW what propane smells like.
 Propane has a distinct odor similar to a skunk’s spray, rotten eggs, or a dead animal.